 Another technique is to modernize the theme.
 This technique also involves changing your perspective.
 By interjecting modern themes into older stories you are able to form new ideas.

 Neil Gaiman uses Margaret Atwood’s novella ‘The Penelopiad’ as an example of this technique.
 In that novella, Margaret Atwood interjected the modernized female point of view and told Homer’s Odyssey from Penelope’s perspective.

-Switching of the story element is another technique that can allow for new ideas.
+The switching of the story element is another technique that can allow for new ideas.
 Here you take an old classic story and simply have it take place in a different environment.
 By changing this one element you can get the idea of a new story.

 ‘Cinder’ by Marissa Meyer is used as an example by Neil Gaiman.
 Cinder is the story of Cinderella but unlike the classic fairytale, this one takes place in Beijing and with Cinderella being a cyborg.

 Lastly, one can simply make the story their own.
 In this technique, you take a story that you are familiar with and then apply your own experiences and what you know to that story.

 Neil Gaiman uses ‘The Godfather’ as an example of this technique.
 The author of the novel, Mario Puzo, was an Italian immigrant in post-war America and so, he combined his personal experience with the elements from ‘Henry IV’ by Shakespeare to create his own masterpiece.

 These are all simple exercises that work one core value of fiction writing: imagination.
 You are essentially thinking “what if…”.
 What if we saw the Wizarding world through the eyes of Ron Weasley, instead of Harry Potter?
 What if the Odyssey took place in space?
 What if The Body by King had elements of my own experiences?
 What if our current understanding of trauma was applied to an older story?